FelixHenninger/lab.js/docs/reference/canvas.rst

         )
       }

-      // Define a CanvasScreen that uses the render function const example_screen = new lab.CanvasScreen(
+      // Define a canvas.Screen that uses the render function const example_screen = new lab.canvas.Screen({
-        render_function,
-        {
-          el: document.getElementById('experiment')
-        }
-      )
+        renderFunction: renderFunction,
+      })

-      // Prepare and run the screen
+      // Run the component
       example_screen.run()

-  .. js:attribute:: ctx_type
+  .. js:attribute:: ctxType

-    Drawing mode: String, defaults to ``2d``
+    Drawing mode: String, defaults to ``'2d'``

     Type of canvas context passed to the render function (via the ``ctx`` parameter, as described above).
 By default, the context will be of the